-The model analysing social male age effects on EGP likelihood contained the corresponding additional fixed effects of social male instead of female age traits (i.e., a social male's age, age of first dominance, longevity and terminal effect).
-Furthermore, we built a model to test for any differences between the age of cuckolded males and the age of the extra-group sires that cuckolded them (population-level analysis).
-This model featured male age as the response variable, male status (i.e., extra-pair or cuckolded male) as a fixed effect and three random effects (random intercepts: social father, genetic father and mother identity).
+The model analysing social male age effects on EGP likelihood contained the corresponding additional fixed effects of social male instead of female age traits (i.e. a social male's age, age of first dominance, longevity and terminal effect).
+Further, we built a model to test for any differences between the age of cuckolded males and the age of the extra-group sires that cuckolded them (population-level analysis).
+This model featured male age as the response variable, male status (i.e. extra-pair or cuckolded male) as fixed effect and three random effects (random intercepts: social father, genetic father and mother identity).

-Models analysing annual paternity success (EGP/WGP/reproductive success) per male and the annual proportion of EGO sired by each male included five fixed predictors-male age (linear and quadratic), age of first dominance, longevity and a terminal effect-and three random effects (random intercepts)-year, territory and male identity.
-Because annual EGP and WGP may affect one another, when analysing EGP and WGP, we also included as fixed effects either WGP or EGP respectively, and the interaction between WGP/ EGP and male age.
+Models analysing the annual paternity success (EGP/WGP/reproductive success) per male and the annual proportion of EGO sired by each male included five fixed predictors - male age (linear and quadratic), age of first dominance, longevity and a terminal effect - and three random effects (random intercepts) - year, territory and male identity.
+Since annual EGP and WGP may affect one another, when analysing EGP and WGP, we also included as fixed effects either WGP or EGP respectively, and the interaction between EGP/WGP and male age.

-A negative quadratic relationship between reproductive components and age does not necessarily indicate that a late-life decline in these components exists but may just represent that an increase early in life levels off at later ages (Bouwhuis, Sheldon, Verhulst, & Charmantier, 2009).
+A negative quadratic relationship between reproductive components and age does not necessarily indicate that a late-life decline in these components exists but may just represent their increase early in life, which levels off at later ages (Bouwhuis, Sheldon, Verhulst, & Charmantier, 2009).
 To determine whether EGP likelihood and paternity success exhibit true late-life declines consistent with senescence, we tested for linear age effects after the peak age for each of these components.
-We estimated peak ages from the linear and II FY-MOLECULAR ECOLOGY quadratic coefficients of age, as $(-\beta{\text{linear}})/(2 \times \beta{\text{quadratic}})$, from models we built with non-standardized data.
-We compiled subsets of individuals with ages \geq the peak age for offspring EGP likelihood (female age effects: n = 319; social male age effects: n = 346), paternity success (within-group: n = 598; extra-group and total: n = 360), or the proportion of EGO sired (n = 97) per male.
-We ran models regressing EGP likelihood, paternity success (extra-group/within-group/total) or the proportion of EGO sired over the linear age (post-peak) of individuals and other predictors included in previous models, except the quadratic age term.
-For simplicity, when analysing EGP/WGP in the post-peak subsets we also excluded WGP/EGP and the interaction between WGP/EGP and male age, which were all nonsignificant predictors in full data set analyses (see Table 4).
+We estimated peak ages from the linear and quadratic coefficients of age, as (- $\beta{linear}$ )/(2 x $\beta{quadratic}$ ), from models we built with non-standardized data.
+We compiled subsets of individuals with ages $\geq$ the peak age for offspring EGP likelihood (female age effects: n = 319; social male age effects: n = 346), paternity success (within-group: n = 598; extra-group and total: n = 360), or the proportion of EGO sired (n = 97) per male.
+We ran models regressing EGP likelihood, paternity success (within-group/extra-group/total), or the proportion of EGO sired over the linear age (post-peak) of individuals and other predictors included in previous models, except the quadratic age term.
+For simplicity, when analysing EGP/WGP in the post-peak subsets we also excluded WGP/EGP and the interaction between WGP/EGP and male age, which were all non-significant predictors in full dataset analyses, see Table 4.